jonnonz1/nz-statute-book/acts/public/2019/terrorism-suppression-control-orders-act-2019.md

 ### 25 Duration
 (1) The duration of an interim control order made in respect of a relevant person is (subject to earlier variation, discharge, or expiry of the order or its requirements, and see also section 13(4)) from when the order is served on the relevant person until the order expires when—
-  (a) a final control order that replaces the order is made by the court and served on the relevant person; or (b) no application for a final control order that replaces the order is made within the applicable period (see section 16(1)﻿(b)); or
+  (a) a final control order that replaces the order is made by the court and served on the relevant person; or (b) no application for a final control order that replaces the order is made within the applicable period (see section 16(1)﻿(b) or 16B(1)﻿(b)); or
   (c) an application of that kind made within that period is withdrawn, or is finally determined by the court refusing a final control order.
 (2) The duration of a final control order must be not longer than the court considers necessary having regard to the purposes stated in section 3(a) to (c) (see also section 13(4)).
 (3) But that duration must also be not longer than 2 years after the final control order is served on the relevant person in respect of whom the order is made.
 (4) Those 2 years include, for a final control order that replaces an interim control order, the period the interim control order has effect.
+(4A) Those 2 years exclude, for a final control order in respect of a relevant offender, any period on or before their statutory release date, or their last day as an offender who is subject to release conditions, for the 1 or more sentences of imprisonment mentioned in section 6(5)﻿(c).
 (5) Those 2 years exclude, for a final control order, any period during which both the order and its requirements are wholly suspended under section 28.
-(6) A final control order expires (subject to earlier variation, discharge, or expiry of the order or its requirements and to section 26(2)) at the end of its duration, but its expiry does not prevent another control order being applied for and made in respect of the same relevant person but based on engagement in later and different terrorism-related activities in a foreign country.
+(6) A final control order expires (subject to earlier variation, discharge, or expiry of the order or its requirements and to section 26(2)) at the end of its duration, but its expiry does not prevent another control order being applied for and made in respect of the same relevant person but based on engagement in later and different terrorism-related activities in a foreign country or terrorism-related New Zealand offence.

 ### 26 Renewal
 (1) The court may renew a final control order on an application for the purpose made by the Commissioner within its duration.